 any sale, transfer, issuance, or disposition of any Equity Securities of Seller or its Controlling Affiliates in which the holders of all Equity Securities of Seller or such Controlling Affiliate immediately prior to such transactions hold less than 50% of the Equity Securities in such Person immediately following such transactions.

 Notwithstanding the foregoing, for so long as the Guarantee dated [XX], between Boeing and [Insert Parent Company Name], or any equivalent guarantee entered into hereafter (PCG), is in full force and effect, Seller will not be obligated to seek Boeing’s consent to any Assignment to a Person that is an obligor under the PCG, for so long as at least ninety five percent (95%) of the assignee’s voting shares are owned either by (i) a Person of which [Insert Parent Company Name] owns directly or indirectly at least ninety five percent (95%) of the voting shares; or (ii) [Insert Parent Company Name].
-Seller will provide Boeing Written Notice of any Assignment described in transactions consistent with this paragraph within thirty (30) days after such Assignment. ]
+Seller will provide Boeing Written Notice of any Assignment described in transactions consistent with this paragraph within thirty (30) days after such Assignment.

 Trade Control and Export Compliance.